Narotam-Mishra/material-ui-learning/ReadMe.txt

 # Module Augumentation in TS - Module augmentation in TypeScript is a feature that allows you to extend existing modules, including built-in ones and third-party libraries, by adding new properties, methods, or interfaces.
 This is particularly useful when you need to add additional functionality to a module that you don't control, without modifying its original code.

-# How to add a new color within a palette color